utdata/rwdir/docs/01-install.md

     + For Macs, you want the "latest package" unless you have an "M1" Mac (Nov.
 2020 or newer), in which case choose the **arm64.pkg** version.
     + For Windows, you want the "base" package.
 You'll need to decide whether you want the 32- or 64-bit version.
 (Unless you've got a pretty old system, chances are you'll want 64-bit.)

-Here's hoping it will be self explanatory after that.
+This should be pretty self explanatory: once you download the installation file, you should be able to run it on your respective computers to install R.

-You'll never "launch" R as a program in a traditional sense, but you need it on your computers.
-We'll use RStudio, which is next.
+You'll never "launch" R as a program in a traditional sense, but you need it on your computers (it's mostly so that the computer can recognize R as a "language").
+In all situations (in this class, and beyond), we'll use RStudio, which is next.

 ## Installing RStudio